Trifolium parryi: Trifolium parryi subsp. salictorum

 Subspecies salictorum was first described by Rydberg in 1906 using a partial description by Edward Lee Greene.
 It was initially described as the species Trifolium salictorum before being described as a subspecies by Gillett in 1965.
 It is endemic to Colorado.
 According to the USDA it is found in ten mountain counties.
 The subspecies has thicker leaves that are less sharply pointed.
 The flower heads are longer and are supported by thicker flower stems than subspecies parryi.

 Names

 The clover genus, Trifolium, is named in botanical Latin as three leaves.
 The species name was selected by Gray to honor the plant collector Charles Christopher Parry.
-It is one of at least seven species named by Gray for Parry that still bear his name such as Arnica parryi, Ericameria parryi, Helianthella parryi, Oreochrysum parryi, Campanula parryi and Pedicularis parryi.
-In English it is very often called Parry's clover.
+It is one of at least seven examples of species Gray named for Parry that still bear his name, such as Arnica parryi, Ericameria parryi, Helianthella parryi, Oreochrysum parryi, Campanula parryi and Pedicularis parryi.

+In English, the species is very often called Parry's clover.
 A variant on this common name is Parry clover.
 It is also sometimes known as rose clover or alpine clover, though the species Trifolium dasyphyllum is more often called alpine clover and Trifolium hirtum is more commonly called rose clover.